Razerpoa/Razerpoa/README.md

 ---

 I'm Fathan Assidqi.
 A student at SMKN 2 Tasikmalaya.
-I'm really interested in Photography and Hiking.
+I'm really interested in Photography and Hiking and currently learning **Chinese**/中文.
 But beyond my hobbies i have strong interest in Programming and love working with multiple AI agents.

 ## 👑 My Achievements
 - Turned an **Acer Aspire E 14** laptop into a 24/7 NAS, minecraft server and a qBittorrent seeder